MarwaAbdelbasit/quiz-app/README.md

 # quiz-app

+/* App description */

+ a simple quiz app containing ten questions and each question has a time limit of 60 seconds

 /* To run the app correctly */

 1 - you need to install atom-live-srver package on atom IDE and make sure the package is enabled